 I am never, ever, bored.
 There are so many things I like doing that I think I shall have to live until well past 100 to catch up with them all.
 Whilst I enjoy most of the work stuff, if I can ever afford to retire there'll be plenty to keep me occupied.
 Even when obliged to attend some tedious presentation or meeting, or stuck in a hire car in a traffic jam, which spring to mind as recent instances where boredom ought to have set in with avengeance, all I need is some paper and a pen.
 A capacity to daydream amusingly is also useful.

-Left to my own devices, life in Astcote, a small village in green Northamptonshire, England is great and although not a lot seems to be going on you'll see from my In The Village blog that really isn't so.
-If there isn't the Paddock Party Committee there'll be birds and flowers and sheep to write about.
+Left to my own devices, life in Astcote, a small village in green Northamptonshire, England is great and although not a lot seems to be going on you'll see from my In The Village blog that really hasn't been so.
+If there wasn't the Paddock Party Committee there'll have been birds and flowers and sheep to write about.

 Or I can always take photographs.
 Digital cameras are brilliant.
 I always wanted to edit photos and now I can without requiring the services of a chemist or schoolfriend with a darkroom and equipment.

 If BBC Radio 2 isn't on I have enough tracks to last a week or two to play.
 I still love the music I'd hear on vinyl or a transistor radio in the 1960s as well as more latest releases than I would have expected to enjoy but definitely do.
 Addicted to programes like X Factor, American Idol and others, I post running commentaries on Twitter and articles on anEntertainment blog.

 Several TV series have been unmissable and films essential viewing over the years and I have even started watching recordings or DVD versions of some again and been surprised that I still really enjoy them, even knowing how they end.
 Odd that but I'm not complaining.
 I have even had a part in one film and a play myself.